audreymf/csci467/README.md

 # CSCI467- Group Project 3B

+## Important:
+I think for management, every item/feature that someone works on should have its own branch.
+For example, adding code for creating quotes, price calculation, removing line items, etc. Essentially a specific task.
+Each of these can get merged at a time --> less merge conflicts.

 ## Quote System - Problem Statement
 As a group of software engineers with a company that sells plant repair services via a network of sales people, you are tasked to build a new system that enables the sales force to record their quotes via the Internet.
 The system will maintain a database of sales associates, handle the recording of sales quotes, establish and fulfill purchase orders.
 The system will also assign sales commissions for the sales associate.